anpham6/squared/README.md

 ### ANDROID: SVG animations with CSS/SMIL

-Only the layout and resources in XML are generated with squared which can be viewed on the Android device/emulator without any Java/Kotlin backend code.
-To play animations you also have to "start" the animation with some backend code in MainActivity.java.
+Only the XML based layout and resource files are generated with squared which can be viewed on the Android device/emulator without any Java/Kotlin backend code.
+To play animations you also have to "start" the animation in MainActivity.java.

 ```javascript
     android.widget.ImageView imageView1 = findViewById(R.id.imageview_1);